idfive/Developer-Documentation/docs/back-end/drupal/drupal-testing.md

 ## Testing levels for idfive drupal projects

 - **Level 1**: Unit Testing for custom PHP functions.
 Write unit tests for any custom PHP functions created in themes/modules.
+This will require that all custom functionality be implemented in classes.
 - **Level 2**: Level 1, plus: Behavioral tests written for major site interactions, including logging in/out, and loading homepage along with one of each custom content type and check to see that no major pages fail to load.
 - **Level 3**: Level 1 and 2, plus: Checking any needed major API endpoints/etc, to ensure applications that rely on this CMS's API do not fail.